Methuen Child Support Attorneys

 At DiBella Law Offices, P.C., we represent parents obligated to pay child support as well as those entitled to receive it.
-Led by an experienced Methuen family lawyer with more than a decade of experience, we believe strongly that parents have a duty to support their children.
+Led by an experienced Methuen family lawyer with nearly two decades of experience, we believe strongly that parents have a duty to support their children.
 When they do not, we can pursue child support enforcement proceedings as appropriate.

 If you would like to discuss matters of child support with our lawyer, we have three office locations - Burlington, Methuen, and Boston.